DenisZhukovski/ObjectToTest/README.md

 # ObjectToTest
-The package is an extension to C# objects that generates set of unit tests depending on an object internal state and public constructors and methods.
+The main idea is to implement an extension method for C# objects that generates initialization piece of code depending on an object internal state and public constructors methods and properties.
+It should let the developer easily recreate an object state and continue using it in unit test environment.
 ```cs
 public class Foo
 {